kzjy/cq-fishing/README.md

 Date of creation: Feb 22, 2019

-It is a simple bot for fishing in Crusader's quest using Python OpenCV and pyautogui.
+A bot for fishing in Crusader's quest using Python OpenCV and pyautogui.
+It shouldn't be used for overnight fishing because of pop quizes.

 How to Use:
 -Move emulator to top left of screen